Write once read many (WORM) storage is an essential capability for compliance requirements such as SEC Rule 17a-4.

 According to SEC rules, retention periods can be lengthened but never shortened.

 Another standard compliance requirement that accompanies WORM is redundancy.
 Content and indexes should be maintained with replicas.
-In Microsoft Azure, synchronous storage redundancy on block blob storage and active geo-replication on the databases meets the requirements conveniently.
+In Azure, synchronous storage redundancy on block blob storage and active geo-replication on the databases meets the requirements conveniently.

 HubStor’s Azure WORM storage feature